KhronosGroup/MoltenVK/README.md

 ### Memory Management

 *Metal*, and other *Objective-C* objects in *Apple's SDK* frameworks, use reference counting for memory management.
-When instantiating *Objective-C* objects, it is important that you do not rely on implied *autorelease pools* to do memory management for you.
-Because many *Vulkan* games and apps may be ported from other platforms, they will typically not include autorelease pools in their threading models.
+As a contributor to **MoltenVK**, when instantiating *Objective-C* objects, it is important that you do not rely on the app providing *autorelease pools* to do memory management for you.
+Because many *Vulkan* games and apps may be ported from other platforms, they will often not automatically include autorelease pools in their threading models.

-Avoid the use of the `autorelease` method, or any object creation methods that imply use of `autorelease`, (eg- `[NSString stringWithFormat: ]`, etc).
-Instead, favour object creation methods that return a retained object (eg- `[[NSString alloc] initWithFormat: ]`, etc), and manually track and release those objects.
-If you need to use autoreleased objects, wrap code blocks in an `@autoreleasepool {...}` block.
+As a contributor to **MoltenVK**, avoid the use of the *Metal* `autorelease` method, or any object *Metal* creation methods that imply internal use of `autorelease`, (eg- `[NSString stringWithFormat: ]`, etc).
+Instead, favor object creation methods that return a retained object (eg- `[[NSString alloc] initWithFormat: ]`, etc), and manually track and release those objects.
+If you need to use autoreleased objects, wrap your code in an `@autoreleasepool {...}` block.

 ### Code Formatting